TheIttyBittyGalaxy/gambit/documentation/overview.md

 State fields are fields that can change during the game.
 State fields must be defined with a default value.
 An example might be how many coin tokens the player has.

-All state fields across all construct instances comprise the 'game state'.
+All state fields across all entity instances comprise the 'game state'.

 ```gambit
 int tokens = 0